ralphmartynward/ironhack_05_mid-bootcamp-project/README.md

 - Number of movies per genre
 - Average weighted rank by genre
 - Top actors by frequency in the top 5000 movies
+- Top directors by frequency in the top 5000 movies

 ## Hypothesis Testing